dwilliams-github/flyer/README.md

 The kind with a small black+white screen.
 Animation on these machines was not simple.
 This code used small sprites and wrote directly into video memory in order to achieve enough speed for smooth animation.
-The sprites were tiny (16 by 16 bits) and hand drawn.
+The sprites were tiny (16 by 16 bits), hand drawn, and animated.
 I wrote a routine in assembly to copy the sprites directly to video memory.

 I remember wanting to write this game because I lost the code